Aaivazi000/Tumbly/README.md

 **Tumbly** is a photo browsing app app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## User Stories

 The following **required** user stories are complete:

-- [ ] User can tab an image to view a larger image in a detail view (5pts)
+- [x] User can tab an image to view a larger image in a detail view (5pts)

 The following **stretch** user stories are implemented:

+- No stretch stories implemented.

 The following **additional** user stories are implemented:

-- [ ] User can see the story of the photo in the detail view.
+- [x] User can see the caption of the photo in the detail view.
+The caption also shows where the photo was taken (at the end).
+The purpose of this feature is to build upon the use of the summary text shown in each photo in the tableview.
+On the home screen the user may read the summary and take further interest in the photo.
+Then the user will click on the cell to learn more about the photo in the detail view.
+Once in the detail view the user can read the full story of the photo.

 Please list areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):